timvisee/barbapappa/docs/transactionsSpec.md

 This kind of mutation doesn't explicitly specify what the mutation is for, with for example a attached payment or wallet.
 Except for the fact that a `description` field is available on this mutation.
 This should be filled in by the initiating user when possible to further describe what this magical mutation is about.
-The `description` field is purely for accounting purposes and isn't used by BARbapAPPa itself.
+The `description` field is purely for accounting purposes and isn't interpreted by BARbapAPPa itself.

 Additionally, a magic mutation isn't tied to a specific bar or banking account.
 Because of this, a single magic mutation may be used to add money to two wallets on different bars or banking accounts.